werpu/mona-dish/README.md

 * Monad     ... an implementation of a Monad
 * Optional  ... a class which is derived from Javas optional but also encapsulates elvis operator like accessors to cut down on code
+* ValueEmbedder ... if you ever need something like optional but want to write the value as well this might be what you are looking for
-* Promise   ... a promise implementation for older browsers (newer ones have Promised baked in)
+* Promise   ... a promise shim implementation for older browsers (newer ones have Promised baked in)
 * CancellablePromise ... a promise with cancel functionality
 * Configuration ... an Optional utilizing wrapper over json configurations which allow both read and write access and elvis like access to the data stored in the config